-- CORDYCEPS and other MEDICINAL MUSHROOMS
+- MEDICINAL MUSHROOMS

 Reishi, Shitake, and Maitake mushrooms are adaptogens (stimulate the immune system) that have a long history of cancer-fighting effects.
 Maitake mushrooms arrest tumor growth, promote tumor shrinkage, and prevent tumor-cell metastasis.
 The most promising benefits in breast cancer probably come from Cordyceps, sometimes called the ‘miracle mushroom.’
 Dosage: As directed by an experienced practitioner.

 Beta Glucan is a polysaccharide extracted from the cell wall of baker’s yeast and has been shown to be a powerful trigger in immune response.
 It also is an effective free-radical scavenger and is especially beneficial after radiation treatments.
 When combined with conventional treatments such as chemotherapy and radiation, Beta Glucan appears to promote their effectiveness and protects against side effects.
 Dosage: As directed by an experienced practitioner.